Do you believe in the Users? Crom:

 - Many Inuit gods and spirits were once humans.
 Malina became sun goddess when she escaped to the sky from her brother Igaluk, who tried to rape her.
 He continued his chase and turned into the moon spirit.
 The goddess of the sea, Sedna, was a mortal who changed when her father tried to sacrifice her to calm down a storm.
 As she clung to the boat he cut off all of her fingers, creating seal from the severed parts.

 - Greek and Roman gods included some who were apotheosized from mortal origins, most famously Herakles (Hercules) who became a god upon his death, according to his worshippers.
-Also Ino, daughter of Cadmus and Harmonia, who became the sea-goddess Leucothea, and Psyche, a mortal girl who became a goddess when she married Cupid (Eros).
+Also Ino, daughter of Cadmus and Harmonia, who became the sea-goddess Leucothea, and Psyche, a mortal girl who became a goddess when she married Cupid (Eros), as related by the poet Apuleius.

-- Some Roman emperors were worshipped as gods after their deaths, and the Roman poet Apuleius wrote of the mortal girl Psyche becoming a goddess.
+- Some Roman emperors were worshipped as gods after their deaths.
 The custom of deifying Roman emperors led to Emperor Vespasian's Famous Last Words:

 - In Ancient Egypt, the kings of Egypt were considered at least partly divine during life, but fully divine after death.
 Certain non-royal persons, such as Imhotep and Amunhotep son of Hapu, were also deified after their deaths.
 In the latest dynastic periods, anyone who drowned in the Nile was said to become a god.